droidian-images/droidian/README.md

 * Device with an Android 10 vendor: api29
 * Device with an Android 11 vendor: api30
 * Device with an Android 12/12.1 vendor: api32
+* Device with an Android 12/12.1 vendor: api33

 If you're in doubt, and there is a fastboot-flashable image available for your device, it's recommended to use that.